 - 1. Notification of the appropriate law enforcement agency. - 2.
-Out-of-school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion. - a.
-A Manifestation Determination Hearing must be conducted immediately by the IEP or Section 504 team for students protected under IDEA or Section 504.
+Out of school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for a period up to one (1) calendar year through alternative placement or expulsion.